What graduate students need to know!

 Apply for Financial Aid early by submitting the FAFSA

 Completing the Free Application for Federal Student Aid (FAFSA) is the first step in the financial aid process.
 Use it to apply for federal student financial aid, such as Direct Unsubsidized loans and Federal Work Study.
 If you are transferring in the SPRING or SUMMER terms, make sure you go back to your FAFSA and add FAU as one of the schools to your school choices (Under 'School Information').
-(When filling out your FAFSA also make sure you click on the 'FSA ID' link to create an FSA ID - a username and password which has replaced the Federal Student Aid Pin and must be used to log in to certain U.S. Department of Education websites [FSA ID Guide].)
+(When filling out your FAFSA also make sure you click on the 'FSA ID' link to create an FSA ID - a username and password which has replaced the Federal Student Aid Pin and must be used to log in to certain U.S. Department of Education websites [Create FSA ID].)

 Our school codes are: